 Recovery heart rate mode: this one is big for fight athletes and what I consider a must-have feature if you train MMA, Muay Thai, Boxing, Kickboxing or any other high intensity sport.
-This feature basically tracks how long it tacks your heart rate, after a session of continuous work, to return to it’s pre-work state.
+This feature basically tracks how long it tracks your heart rate, after a session of continuous work, to return to its pre-work state.
 This allows you to track how your heart is improving with your training.
 As your cardiovascular system improves over time, the recovery time should reduce.
-This lets you calculate how ‘fit’ you are and estimate how ‘fight ready’ you are, provided you’ve been tracking your performance over time and have some numbers to compare your current to.
+This lets you calculate how ‘fit’ you are and estimate how ‘fight ready’ you are, provided you’ve been tracking your performance over time and have some numbers to compare your current against.

 Time in target zone: This is a useful feature if you want to keep your heart rate in a certain zone for a certain period of time.
 Useful for some heart rate threshold training protocols such as Anaerobic Threshold Training; this feature makes it a lot easier to achieve those training targets.

 VO2 Max Testing: While not exactly accurate compared to the real VO2 max text, this feature (which is found on some top end models) can be a useful gauge of your overall cardiovascular condition.
 It’s not a make or break feature, but I’d definitely prefer having it to not.

 Stopwatch: Good for interval training.
 Some of the heart rate features are combined with stop watch functionality, but it’s also useful having a simple stop watch feature, which any decent HRM should include.